aa-sharma/micro_hydro_bc/README.md

 <img src="outputs/micro_hydro_bc_sites.png" width="100%">

 Red -> Yellow -> Green gradient represents areas from least suitable to most.
-Due to British Columbia's rich geography in relation to flowing streams, and elevations, several candidate sites can be picked from this map, many exceeding over 1MW in hydroelectric capacity.
+Due to British Columbia's rich geography in relation to flowing streams, and elevations, several candidate sites (ex. in and around the Canoe Creek, Carpenter Lake, and Meldrum Creek areas) can be picked from this map, many exceeding over 1MW in hydroelectric capacity.
 For the next part of the project, a capacity of 100kW is assumed.

 _Note: GIS raw data not included in repo_